rsbandhu/VAE/README.md

 look somewhat decent (maybe around `50000` iterations).
 Note that we periodically save models for you.

-You are also free to create new files or jupyter notebooks to assist in answering any of the written assignment questions.
-For image generation, you will find the following functions helpful:

 1. `codebase.utils.load_model_by_name` (for loading a model.
 See example usage in `run_vae.py`)
 1. The sampling functionalities in `vae.py`/`gmvae.py`/`ssvae.py`/`fsvae.py`
 1. `numpy.swapaxes` and/or `torch.permute` (for tiling images when represented as numpy arrays)